Gov-elect Shapiro opens transition, to stay AG until January | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG — Pennsylvania Gov.-elect Josh Shapiro gave his first Capitol news conference Wednesday as he begins the transition to his new job, pledging to work constructively with lawmakers and saying he will remain as attorney general until he is sworn in as governor in January.
+HARRISBURG, Pa.
+(AP) — Pennsylvania Gov.-elect gave his first Capitol news conference Wednesday as he begins the transition to , pledging to work constructively with lawmakers and saying he will remain as attorney general until he is sworn in as governor in January.

 For now, Shapiro, a Democrat, is navigating the massive task of sorting through what is likely to be thousands of applications to fill top posts in his administration as he gets his arms around the government of the nation’s fifth-most populous state.

-Appearing with outgoing Gov. Tom Wolf and Lt.
-Gov.-elect Austin Davis, the 49-year-old governor-elect said he is confident of a smooth transition with his fellow Democrat.
+Appearing alongside Lt.
+Gov.-elect Austin Davis, as well as outgoing Democratic Gov. Tom Wolf, the 49-year-old governor-elect said he is confident of a smooth transition.

-Shapiro, the state’s two-term attorney general, scored a massive 14 percentage point win over Republican rival Doug Mastriano in last week’s midterm election and became the first candidate since 1966 to succeed a governor of the same party in Pennsylvania.
+Shapiro, the state’s two-term attorney general, scored a massive over Republican rival Doug Mastriano in last week’s midterm election and became the first candidate since 1966 to succeed a governor of the same party in Pennsylvania.

-Otherwise Shapiro gave few details about the transition, such as who will lead or the dozens of people who will participate in transition committees and how the inaugural festivities will be financed.
+Otherwise Shapiro gave few details about the transition, such as who will lead the transition committees or the dozens of people who will participate in them, as well as how the inaugural festivities will be financed.
 He promised more announcements in the coming days.

-Though promising a smooth Democrat-to-Democrat transition, Shapiro has split with Wolf on several important policies — including Wolf’s top climate-change priority, to make Pennsylvania the first major fossil fuel state to impose carbon-pricing — and emphasized that there will be differences between his administration and Wolf’s.
+Although promising a smooth Democrat-to-Democrat transition, Shapiro has split with Wolf on several important policies — including Wolf’s top climate-change priority, which is to make Pennsylvania the first major fossil fuel state to impose carbon-pricing — and emphasized that there will be differences between his administration and Wolf’s.

 “Obviously, we’re going to leave our own mark, and we’re going to chart our own course and I know that’s what Gov. Wolf would want us to do,” Shapiro said.